EQT

 404-2

 During an employee’s tenure with EQT, we aim to provide the resources needed to enhance their skills and knowledge and to promote a culture where employees feel empowered to advance their education and career.
 Beginning with our new-hire orientation, employees learn about our culture, organization, benefits, performance expectations, and other available resources to help them succeed from their first day of employment.
 Orientation also reinforces our commitment to workplace safety, ethical conduct, and environmental stewardship.
-Our employee onboarding for non-field personnel is offered 100% online through Salesforce Trailhead, which has received positive feedback from recent new hires.
+We offer our employee onboarding for non-field personnel 100% online through Salesforce Trailhead, which has received positive feedback from recent new hires.
 Following orientation, employees receive additional mandatory and task-specific training, as needed, to develop the skills necessary to perform their job tasks safely and effectively.
-Employees also can participate in various seminars, workshops, and certification programs as we aim for employees to remain continually prepared so they can perform their job tasks at the highest level.
+Employees can also access LinkedIn Learning and participate in various seminars, workshops, and certification programs that are aimed at preparing employees to perform their job tasks at the highest level.

 Some employees may seek to expand their formal education by leveraging our Tuition Reimbursement Program, which provides financial assistance to those who enroll in approved degree programs and satisfy established grade requirements.
-Our Tuition Reimbursement Program reimburses 100% of eligible education expenses up to $5,250, and 70% of all subsequent eligible education expenses.
-The program covers undergraduate and graduate programs and online programs, provided a business case can be made for why program completion will benefit both the employee and EQT.
+Our Tuition Reimbursement Program reimburses 100% of eligible education expenses up to $5,250, and 70% of all additional eligible education expenses, subject to certain course grade requirements.
+The program covers U.S. and internationally accredited undergraduate, graduate, and online programs, provided a business case can be made for why program completion will benefit both the employee and EQT.

 We conduct quarterly performance reviews to promote a culture of ongoing feedback for all employees.
-In addition, employees participate in formal development planning with their direct managers to discuss aspirations and development gaps in experience and/or skillsets.
+In addition, employees participate in formal development plans with their direct managers to discuss aspirations and development gaps in experience and/or skillsets.
 These discussions are intended to foster success in the employee’s current role and identify additional responsibilities and opportunities.
 The review process also allows employees to rate the effectiveness of their performance review in their overall professional development and career growth.
+In 2023, the average review effectiveness rating was 2.95, on a scale of 1 to 3, with 3 as the most effective.

 As our employees near the end of their careers, we also provide training and additional resources to aid them in their transition from active employment.
 Our independent 401(k) plan administrator offers online courses, one-on-one meetings, and telephone advice about financial planning and retirement options.
 We also help retiring employees navigate the digital health insurance marketplace as they seek to transition their health insurance providers.